Jwelliver/Vines/Assets/_Notes/DefaultSortLayer Reference.md

   - foliage in front of trees -15 to -10
   - Arrow: -1
   - Platform 0 to 5
-  - vineSegment 10
+  - vineSegment (behind player) 10
     - vine adornments 11
   - Water 14 to 15
   - player 20 to 35
+  - vineSegment (front of player) 38
+    - vine adornments 39
   - palms 40 to 50

 ========